 Congratulations on your recent voyage abroad!
 We know you are excited and brimming with stories of your experiences abroad and insights into your host country’s culture.
 Might you be looking for a captive audience with whom to share those experiences, or are you seeking new ways to study, travel, or work abroad again?
 If so, then we invite you to attend the next Lessons From Abroad Indiana Returnee Conference.
 The 2017 Conference was held on Saturday, February 18 at Butler University.
-We will announce the Spring 2018 dates and location soon, so check back for more information.
+We will announce the fall 2018 dates and location soon, so check back for more information.

 In the meantime, we encourage you to visit the LFA Indiana Sponsors and Exhibitors page and the Local Resources page for more information on opportunities for getting involved locally and going abroad again!